 Can I have an air conditioner in my room?

-The College will accommodate students with a documented need for air conditioning due to a disability or medical condition.
-Visit Access and Disability Services: Housing Accommodations for more information.
+Most students will have an air conditioner provided in their rooms for regular usage.
+Only specific rooms that do not meet electrical requirements will not have air conditioners.
+In order for the College to accommodate students with a documented need for air conditioning due to a disability or medical condition, students must visit Access and Disability Services: Housing Accommodations for more information.

 How can I decorate my room?

 Students are encouraged to bring pictures, posters, and other decorations to personalize their dorm rooms.

 Only certain items are permitted to be used to attach items to the walls and doors in the residence halls.
 Review the Residential Life Handbook for more information about “Room Decorations, Painting, and Wall Hangings."

 The room must be returned to its original state by the end of the year.
 Any costs involved in the restoration of these areas or furnishings to their original condition will be billed to the student.

 Can I have a television in my room?

 Students may have televisions in their room.
 Cable television in student rooms is available for individual purchase only to those students living in HCA.
 Students living in the apartments are permitted to contact the local cable company if they would like to purchase cable television in their apartment.

 Satellite dishes are prohibited in or around any of the residence halls, including HCA.